c-okelly/org_to_anki/documentation/docReadme.md

 ## Saving or LibreOffice files

 In order to parse LibreOffice files these must first be saved as HTML / HTM files.
-Unsaved examples are both located in `exampleLibreOfficeAndWordFiles` folder.
+Unsaved examples are both located in `exampleLibreOfficeFiles` folder.

 Saving a LibreOffice file
 ```